projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

    :align: center
    :name: ioc-cbc-frame-usage

-   IOC Native - CBC frame usage
+   IOC Native - CBC Frame Usage

 In the native architecture, the CBC link frame is unpacked by CBC driver.
 The usage services only get the service data from the CBC char